joshydavid/information-security-study-notes/resources/cryptography.md

 Best of both world - envelope encryption.

+## How does RSA work?

+RSA is an asymmetric cryptographic algorithm used for encryption, decryption and digital signatures.
+It is based on the mathematical difficulty of factoring large prime numbers.
+RSA uses two keys, a public key for encryption and a private key for decryption.

+### Step 1.
+Key Generation

+The first step is to generate a public-private key pair.
+Select two large, random prime numbers `p` and `q` and ensure they are kept secret.
+Compute the modulus `n`, `n = p x q` `n` is the modulus used in both the public and private keys.
+The size of n determines the strength of the RSA encryption, and it's commonly agreed that if `n` is large enough, it is secure.

+### Step 2.
+Key Pair

+The public key is shared openly and used for encryption but the private key is kept secret and used for decryption.

+### Step 3.
+Encryption

+To encrypt a message, the sender uses the recipient's public key

+### Step 4.
+Decryption

+The recipient uses their private key to decrypt the ciphertext.

 ## MAC (Message Authentication Code)

 A MAC is a cryptographic technique that ensures **data integrity and authenticity** by combining a secret key with the input message to generate a code.
 It’s commonly used in secure communications (e.g., HTTPS, TLS).